 Pressure washing siding gets a bad name because of these two, very real dangers:

 - Etching: Under certain conditions, pressure washers can cut into concrete and brick.
 Can you imagine the effect on your cedar, vinyl, or even fiber-cement siding?
 Disastrous.
-But this is easy to avoid.
-First, stand well back.
+This is easy to avoid; first, stand well back.
 Depending on your washer's psi, this might mean anywhere from 2 feet to 2 yards away.
 Second, use a fan-spray nozzle, not a stream nozzle, which has a needle-sharp spray that can rip lines into siding.

 How to Pressure Wash a House in 3 Steps